jose-izarra/jenga-game/README.md

     - Sorting in descending order is important for leaderboard presentation.
 QuickSort, with its average time complexity of `O(n log n)`, ensures fast sorting even for larger leaderboards if this were to support a larger playerbase.

-## Linear Search for Tower Probabilities: `O(n)`
+## Linear Search for Tower Balance: `O(n)`

-- To update the probabilities of the towers layers and pieces, we use Linear Search which has a time complexity of `O(n)`, meaning that we go through the entire tower as one piece's change will impact the probabilities of the layers in each as well.
+- To update the Balance of the tower, we use Linear Search which has a time complexity of `O(n)`, meaning that we go through the entire tower as one piece's change will impact the balance of the layers in each as well.

-1. **Checking Tower Probabilities:**
+1. **Checking Tower Balance:**
-    - Linear search is employed to check the probabilities associated with the state of the _Jenga_ tower.
-This involves updating for specific configurations, and conditions within the tower matrix that influence the probability of the tower falling over.
-2. **Dynamic Probability Evaluation:**
-    - Linear search in this context implies a dynamic evaluation of the tower's stability.
-The algorithm traverses the tower matrix to identify relevant conditions that contribute to the overall probability calculation.
-For example in the case of a side and center piece missing in a layer, it will undoubtedly cause the layers above to fall.
+    - Linear search is employed to check the balance associated with the state of each layer in the _Jenga_ tower.
+The algorithm traverses the tower matrix to identify relevant conditions that contribute to the overall balance calculation.
+For example, if a layer has a side and center piece missing, it will undoubtedly cause the layer to fall.

-##### Considerations:

-- The main thing to mention here is that we know this algorithm is not perfect for the job, but it gets it done with a reasonable accuracy.
-Specifically considering the case that when a piece is removed and the tower does not fall, this would imply that the probabilities of the tower falling will only be updated to the layers above the piece that was removed.
-This in our case could be added as an improvement, but the worst case scenario if we were only to update the layers above the removed piece would still be done in linear `O(n)` time, so we did not think it that big of an issue.
+2. **Dynamic Balance Evaluation:**
+    - The balance of the tower is dynamic and changes with each move.
+Linear search allows for efficient evaluation of the tower's balance after each move, ensuring that the tower's stability is accurately represented.

 ___
 # Project Analysis: Time Complexity